-Value Chains, Local Economic Development and Social Inclusion
+Value Chains, Local Economic Development & Social Inclusion

 Globalization has led to greater coordination of production in different countries.
 Yet these global value chains often leave individuals, groups and whole regions in a disadvantaged position.
 This ISS cluster seeks ways in which disadvantaged groups and regions can benefit from value chains.
 The cluster’s work is unique in that it seeks to combine value chain dynamics with local and regional development processes.
 This ensures that issues like labour rights, representation, gender equity, fair trade, corporate social responsibility, social inclusion and sustainability are addressed.